 The New Testament reveals to humanity the purpose and meaning of life.
 The main purpose of life on this earth, when correctly lived, is to prepare us for the next life.
 We are supposed to become like God in character, as Christ tells us, "Therefore, you shall be perfect, even as your Father Who is in heaven is perfect" (Matthew 5:48).

 We are also to become just like Jesus, who is God, until we all are unified by a singular faith and knowledge of Christ, "unto a perfect man, unto the measure of the stature of the fullness of Christ" (Ephesians 4:13).
 This set of twenty-seven books gives us knowledge that is crucial to living a happy life.
 Such information, however, cannot be known by human reasoning and sensory experience alone.

-In conclusion, the New Testament was written in order to provide people with saving knowledge that tells them the purpose and meaning of life.
+Why was the New Testament written?
+It was penned and made available to us in order to provide us with saving knowledge that reveals the true purpose and meaning of our lives.